rellimmot/minimal-mistakes/_pages/splash-page.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/siteimages/burnedchassis2096x913.jpg
   caption: "Photo: [**rellimmot**](https://www.rellimmot.com)"
 excerpt: "This is my Project Log.
 This is my honest attempt at documenting my work, and my sharing creative methods.
-This site is in at early stage.
-I am a lifelong hobbyist, veteran, and early career Electrical Engineer currently living in New Orleans.
-I like to make and fix everything, especially airplanes, cars, robots, 3D printing, art, and electronics."
+This site is in at early stage and it's progress will ebb and flow with my time.
+I am a lifelong hobbyist, veteran, and Electronics Engineer in New Orleans.
+I like to make and fix everything, especially airplanes, robots, 3D printing, PV, art, and electronics.
+I make oceanography instruments for a living."
 intro:
-  - excerpt: 'View my Portfolio to find articles documenting my work.
+  - excerpt: 'View my <a href="/portfolio/project-gallery">Portfolio Gallery</a> for a big blob of project images for now.
 As of now I am still populating the site, so I have got some writing to do.'
 feature_row:
   - image_path: https://www.rellimmot.com/assets/images/siteimages/poplatedbreadboard600x400.jpg
     alt: "Portfolio"